The Constitution of the Youngstown State University Student Government Association

 Section 1: Membership

-1. The membership of the Executive Committee shall consist of the President, Executive Vice President, Vice President for Financial Affairs, Vice President for Student Life, Vice President for University Affairs, Chief of Staff, Secretary of Technology, Parliamentarian, and all advisors to the Student Government Association.
+- The membership of the Executive Committee shall consist of the President, Executive Vice President, Vice President for Financial Affairs, Vice President for Student Life, Vice President for Assessment and Enrichment, Vice President for Public Relations, Chief of Staff, Parliamentarian, and all advisors to the Student Government Association.

-3. The Vice President for Student Life, Vice President for University Affairs, and Parliamentarian shall be elected by the Representatives-Elect after the last regularly scheduled meeting of the Legislative Assembly during the spring semester.
+- The Vice President for Student Life, Vice President for Assessment and Enrichment, and Parliamentarian shall be elected by the Representatives-Elect after the last regularly scheduled meeting of the Legislative Assembly during the spring semester.
 The procedure outlined in Article VI, Section 7.2 of the Constitution shall be followed for this election.

-6. The Vice President for Financial Affairs, Vice President for Student Life, Vice President for University Affairs, and Parliamentarian must have completed forty-seven (47) hours of credit, twenty four (24) of which shall be carried at Youngstown State University.
+- The Vice President for Financial Affairs, Vice President for Student Life, Vice President for Assessment and Enrichment, Vice President for Public Relations, Chief of Staff and Parliamentarian must have completed forty-seven (47) hours of credit, twenty four (24) of which shall be carried at Youngstown State University.

 Section 2: Duties

-3. The Vice President for University Affairs shall be the executive officer of his or her assigned committee and shall be responsible for taking action on any issue related to the charge of that committee.
-The Vice President for University Affairs shall also assist students who have complaints against the university regarding services provided to the student body and may work with other members of the Student Government Association, or with the Legislative Assembly, to address these concerns.
+- The Vice President for Assessment and Enrichment shall be the executive officer of his or her assigned committee and shall be responsible for taking action of any issue related to the concern of the student body and the University.
+When appropriate, the Vice President for Assessment and Enrichment shall also assist students who have complaints against the university regarding services provided to the student body and may work with other members of the Student Government Association, or with the Legislative Assembly, to address these concerns.

 Section 3: Removal of Executive Committee Members